programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 Now let us take a look at it!

-If you, on your command line, run the file with your `python` command like:
+In your command line, make sure you are in the directory where you have saved the file and then run the file with the `python` command like:

 ```
 python my_first_plot.py